 3. If I weep over the damage the sinner is doing to themselves and not about how their sin hurts me, God will give me grace to reach out to them.
 He prayed “Father forgive them for they know not what they do.”

-If I weep over my own sin and not over the consequences it has caused.
-God will give me grace to quit sinning.
+4. If I weep over my own sin and not over the consequences it has caused, God will give me grace to quit sinning.

-STRESS and BURDEN have the same situations to trigger us but in STRESS I am the one to fix it and my worth and security are at stake and I fuss with God’s part of the task.
-With a BURDEN I actively let go of God’s part of the situation and do my part, remembering that my worth, security are secure.
+These are both triggered by the same situations, but in stress I am the one who needs to fix it, my worth and security are at stake, and I fuss with God’s part of the task.
+With a burden, I actively let go of God’s part of the situation and do my part, remembering that my worth and security are secure.

-Strength is not found in not caring, or in caring and being destroyed by it: but rather it is found in caring and pouring myself out for others in passionate battle against evil forces YET not being destroyed by the caring.
-Being CARING and CALM, PASSIONATE and PEACEFUL, DOING WITH ALL OUR MIGHT and LETTING IT GO WHEN WE HAVE DONE THE LITTLE WE CAN.
+Strength is not found in not caring, or in caring and being destroyed by it, but rather it is found in caring and pouring myself out for others in passionate battle against evil forces yet not being destroyed by the caring.

 In every endeavor God’s part is in calling my attention to the task, giving me the heart for it, calling me to obedience, making me worthy, equipping me, preparing the task, bringing the opportunities, providing the tools, bringing the results, giving the eternal rewards.